Internal Investigations: Swiss Law Aspects

-To the extent that data gathered is transferred abroad, the rules of article 273 PC (and other similar secrecy rules), which effectively prohibits the disclosure abroad of non-public third-party information with a sufficient nexus to Switzerland, need to be complied with, in particular by appropriately redacting relevant third-party information.
-However, documents may be transmitted in unredacted form if the third party has consented to the disclosure of its details and if no state interests are involved.
+To the extent that data gathered is transferred abroad, the rules of article 273 of the PC (and other similar secrecy rules), which effectively prohibits the disclosure abroad of non-public third-party information with a sufficient nexus to Switzerland, must be complied with, in particular by appropriately redacting relevant third-party information; however, documents may be transmitted in unredacted form if the third party has consented to the disclosure of its details and if no state interests are involved.

-Article 271 PC and article 273 PC do not apply to the company in cases where information is provided through administrative or judicial assistance channels.
+Articles 271 and 273 of the PC do not apply to the company in cases where information is provided through administrative or judicial assistance channels.
 In particular, in connection with foreign proceedings and investigations, the company should to the extent possible request foreign authorities and courts to seek information through the route of administrative or judicial assistance.

 Early preparation highly recommendable

-In light of the issues summarised above, a Swiss-domiciled company is well-advised to prepare early for possible internal investigations.
-In summary, we strongly recommend the following steps to be taken.
+In light of the issues summarised in this article, a Swiss-domiciled company is well advised to prepare early for possible internal investigations.
+In summary, the following steps are strongly recommended:

-- Allocation of competence.
-The company should establish whether the compliance, legal or risk departments are competent to analyse trigger incidents and to determine who should lead an investigation.
+- Allocation of competence: the company should establish whether the compliance, legal or risk departments are competent to analyse trigger incidents and determine who should lead an investigation.

-- Allocation mechanism for investigation budget.
-The company needs a mechanism to allocate a budget quickly to the investigation team (costs of internal investigations can be very considerable; in particular, if non-Swiss lawyers have to be involved).
+- Allocation mechanism for investigation budget: the company needs a mechanism to allocate a budget quickly to the investigation team (costs of internal investigations can be very considerable, especially if non-Swiss lawyers are involved).

-- Employment contracts and regulations may be reviewed and adapted to permit the company to send employees on garden leave and to review their emails.
-The entity’s email policy will ideally state that the email may not be used for private purposes.
+- Employment contracts and regulations: these may be reviewed and adapted to permit the company to send employees on garden leave and to review their emails.
+The entity’s email policy will ideally state that the email account may not be used for private purposes.

-- Furthermore, the company should issue a regulation on email supervision.
+- Regulation on email supervision: the company should issue a regulation on email supervision.
 Among the further documents that can be prepared are regulations concerning document retention and application for Sunday and night work for the project team.

-- The company may also consider establishing a whistleblowing policy, which should establish a clear reaction mechanism and prevent disadvantages to the whistleblower.
+The company should also consider establishing a whistle-blowing policy, which should provide a clear reaction mechanism and protect the whistle-blower.